-The Causeway, along with certain other County departments, participates in the County's self-insurance programs.
+The Causeway, along with certain other County departments, is charged an annual premium fee to participate in the County's self-insurance programs.
 The County's Risk Management Division ("RMD") administers property, workers' compensation, general and automobile liability self-insurance programs.
 A large portion of the group medical insurance program is also self-insured and it is managed by an independent third party administrator.
 In addition, the County offers one fully insured HMO program.

 The property self-insurance program covers the first \$5 million of property losses for most perils.
-A \$200 million self insured retention per occurrence applied to named windstorm losses.
+A \$200 million self-insured retention per occurrence applied to named windstorm losses.
 Named windstorm coverage is limited to \$725 million per occurrence.
 Insurance coverage is maintained with independent carriers for property losses in excess of self-insured retention.
-The County maintains no excess coverage with independent insurance carriers for its workers' compensation, general liability, and auto liability self-insurance programs.
-There were no changes made to insurance coverage and no claims exceeded coverage for fiscal year 2016.
-The estimated liability for reported and unreported claims of the self-insurance programs administered by the RMD is determined annually based on the estimated ultimate cost of settling claims, past experience adjusted for current trends, and other factors that would modify past experience.
-Outstanding claims are evaluated through a combination of case-by-case reviews and the application of historical experience and is performed by an independent actuary.
-For the fiscal year ended September 30, 2016, the Causeway paid approximately \$7.9 thousand in premium costs to the self-insured programs.
-Premiums are charged to the various County departments based on amounts necessary to provide funding for current and anticipated losses.
+The County maintains no excess coverage with independent insurance carriers for its workers' compensation, general liability and auto liability self-insurance programs.
+There were no changes made to insurance coverage and no claims exceeded coverage for fiscal year 2017.
+The estimated liability for reported and unreported claims of the self-insurance programs administered by the RMD is determined annually based on the estimated ultimate cost of settling claims, past experience adjusted for current trends and other factors that would modify past experience.
+Outstanding claims are evaluated through a combination of case-by-case reviews and the application of historical experience.
+The estimate of incurred, but not reported losses is based on historical experience and is performed by an independent actuary.
+For the fiscal year ended September 30, 2017, the Causeway paid approximately \$6.1 thousand in premium fees to the self-insured programs.
+Premiums are charged to the Causeway based on amounts necessary to provide funding for current and anticipated losses.